Family Law Information Centre

 Can I go to court on my own?

-If you wish to change your order by going to court on your own, you can use a variation kit.
-Variation kits contain forms and instructions for changing support orders.
-Kits are available free of charge from:
+If you wish to change your order by going to court on your own, you can use a self-help kit.
+Self-help support variation kits contain forms and instructions for changing support orders.
+Kits are available free of charge from F.L.I.C.:

 Where can I get a copy of the Child Support Guidelines and information about the federal Child Support Guidelines?